Tigie Sankoh

-Tigie Sankoh (born November 4, 1996) is a Sierra Leonean professional Canadian football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Tigie Sankoh (born November 4, 1996) is a Sierra Leonean professional Canadian football defensive back.
+He has played for the Toronto Argonauts of the Canadian Football League (CFL).

-Early life and education
+Early life

 Sankoh was born on November 4, 1996, in Sierra Leone.
 His parents moved to Maryland when he was young, and to England when he was 15.
-He attended high school in Croydon at Archbishop Tenison's Church of England High School.
+He attended high school in Kennington at Archbishop Tenison's Church of England High School.